danieljamesrees/beggarman/README.md

 Jenkins can be integrated with Vault using the [https://wiki.jenkins.io/display/JENKINS/HashiCorp+Vault+Plugin](HashiCorp Vault plugin).

 Jenkins-X is integrated with Vault.
 [Issue 703] (https://github.com/jenkins-x/jx/issues/703) describes how this was implemented and has a number of other useful links regarding cloud-based Vault installations.

+There is also a [Terraform Vault provider](https://www.terraform.io/docs/providers/vault/index.html), though (as the docs note) `interacting with Vault from Terraform causes any secrets that you read and write to be persisted in both Terraform's state file and in any generated plan files`.
+Vault can be used to [implement dynamic secrets](https://www.hashicorp.com/resources/using-dynamic-secrets-in-terraform), while [Terraform Enterprise encrypts all variable values securely using Vault's transit backend prior to saving them](https://www.terraform.io/docs/enterprise/workspaces/variables.html#secure-storage-of-variables).

 * [Key Whiz](https://square.github.io/keywhiz/)
 * [Lockbox](https://github.com/starekrow/lockbox)